 Keep a Close Eye On Your Blood Sugar Levels

-If your blood sugar starts to creep upwards, we can be proactive and start measures to help you.
+If your blood sugar starts to creep upward, we can be proactive and start measures to help you.

 This is particularly important if you have diabetes or prediabetes.
-In fact, if you have these conditions, we may suggest that you have blood sugar screenings more often.
+If you have these conditions, we may suggest that you have blood sugar screenings more often.
 We can guide you through when you should check your blood sugar, and our dietitian can help you select healthy meals.

 Are Some People More Prone to Anxiety Than Others?